 • Has a history of trauma herself (epigenetics: a history of severe trauma in the parents can even change the unborn baby’s genetic makeup)

 • Suffered serious mental health problems or toxic stress

 Research has shown that trauma during pregnancy means that the baby is born hardwired to be over-sensitive to life’s stresses.

 While babies who are removed from their mothers at birth or toddlers who are removed from abusive environments, do not remember their experience on a cognitive level (like an adult or teen); their body freezes the memory in time and this leads to their development going “off track”.

 The good news is that with early intervention and support from loving, consistent, patient, and nurturing caregivers, teachers, therapists, and other important figures in a child and teens life, these early negative experiences can be buffered. the child can reach their maximum potential and live happy and fulfilled lives.

 If you are an adult there is still hope for you, as well.
 You don’t have to continue to struggle due to these early developmental assaults.
 The love and support of family, friends, therapists, mentors etc can be apart of your healing circle, as you learn new skills that increase your awareness over your maladaptive behaviors and give you the tools to replace them with something better.

 One Final Note:

 If you consider yourself a survivor or a victim of complex trauma and you are trying to feel better, less empty, numb or disconnected then therapy can often help.
 If you’re tired of struggling alone, I would love to help you.
-Don’t hesitate to contact me and schedule your 90 minute intake session.
+Don’t hesitate to contact me and schedule your free 15 minute phone consultation.